 Educate Your Patients

-Education occurs through treatment completion.
-As you are working through specific dental procedures with patients, education begins.
+Patient education builds trust.
+As you are working through specific dental procedures with patients, education expands.
+As does trust.
 Explain everything about their insurance plan to them.
 Inform your dental patient that they have a yearly maximum and what that is.
 Show them what their deductible is.
-Help to to see what their coverage amounts are for procedures.
+Help them to see what their coverage amounts are for procedures.

 Include your providers’ usual and customary rates.
 You definitely want your patients to see what your providers charge in full for every dental procedure.
 It helps them to see what their cost would be without dental insurance.
 It is also beneficial for your patients to see any contractual adjustments or write-offs.

 Encourage dental patients not to be bound by their dental insurance.
 Help them to be comfortable moving outside of their insurance company’s limitations.
 With positive reinforcement, dental patients can feel empowered to rise above what their insurance company is offering.

 Calculating Dental Insurance Benefits Begins with a Breakdown of Benefits